Ukrainian Death Triangle: Internment

-In the second half of November, the Dnieper army of the Ukrainian People's Republic withdrew to the Starokostiantyniv-Nova Chortoria-Lyubara area and found itself in a hopeless situation: the Bolshevik Red Army attacked it from the north, the Armed Forces of Southern Russia (Denikinites) from the south, and the Polish army from the west.
+In the second half of November, the Dnieper army of the Ukrainian People's Republic withdrew to the Starokostiantyniv-Nova Chortoryia-Liubar area and found itself in a hopeless situation: the Bolshevik Red Army attacked it from the north, the Armed Forces of Southern Russia (Denikinites) from the south, and the Polish army from the west.

 Under the blows of these forces, the Dnieper Army of the Ukrainian People's Republic became virtually incapable and disintegrated.

-One part of it, led by Chief Ataman Petliura and the government of the Ukrainian People's Republic, decided, choosing a lesser evil, to go into captivity in Poland.
+One part of it, led by Chief Otaman Petliura and the government of the Ukrainian People's Republic, decided, choosing a lesser evil, to go into captivity in Poland.

-On November 26, 1919, a military meeting was held in Starokostiantyniv with the participation of Chief Ataman Petliura, members of the government, Atamans Yunakov, Tyutyunnyk, Volokh, the command of the Sich Riflemen, and others.
-Ataman Volokh accused the authorities and the Chief Ataman of defeats, saying that the only salvation was the recognition of Soviet power and the transition to the Ukrainian SSR to further fight the Denikinites and Poles for the independence and territorial integrity of Ukraine.
+On November 26, 1919, a military meeting was held in Starokostiantyniv with the participation of Chief Otaman Petliura, members of the government, Otamans Yunakov, Tiutiunnyk, Volokh, the command of the Sich Riflemen, and others.
+Otaman Volokh accused the authorities and the Chief Otaman of defeats, saying that the only salvation was the recognition of Soviet power and the transition to the Ukrainian SSR to further fight the Denikinites and Poles for the independence and territorial integrity of Ukraine.

 On December 2, in Nova Chortoria, at a meeting of Petliura with members of the government and representatives of the top command of the UPR army, it was decided to switch to a guerrilla form of struggle.
 At the same time, the Rifle Council decided to liquidate (disarm and self-dissolve) the Sich Rifle Corps; those wishing to continue the armed struggle moved to other units.
-On December 5, in Novaya Chortoria, in his last order for the army, the Chief Ataman announced the appointment of Ataman Mykhailo Omelyanovich-Pavlenko as commander of the Active Army, henceforth partisan.
+On December 5, in Nova Chortoria, in his last order for the army, the Chief Otaman announced the appointment of Otaman Mykhailo Omelianovych-Pavlenko as commander of the Active Army, henceforth partisan.

 Leaders of the UPR Directory (Makarenko, Shvets and others) emigrated abroad.
-On the night of December 5–6, Simon Petliura also left for Warsaw with his headquarters.
+On the night of December 5–6, Symon Petliura also left for Warsaw with his headquarters.